 There are two ways to get to Sobrado, one through Carballedo, Miraz, A Cabana ... and the other through A Pobra de Parga, O Campo da Vila, As Cruces.

 Last stage of Camino of the North, since tomorrow we will join the agglomerations of the Camino French.

 We only have 40 km to go to our desired destination.
 Today we will follow the national highway to spend the night in O Pedrouzo, which will allow us to arrive the next day in Santiago for the Pilgrim's Mass.

 Today we only have to enjoy the climb to Monte do Gozo.
 If we want, we can get out of the Camino to enjoy the sculpture of the Pilgrim and descend from there to the Plaza del Obradoiro where we will find a million emotions after this long Camino.

 Guggenheim of Bilbao

-The Guggenheim Museum Bilbao is a contemporary art museum designed by Canadian architect Frank O. Gehry and located in the town of Bilbao.
-It is one of the museums belonging to the Solomon R. Guggenheim Foundation.
-The 18 of October of 1997 was inaugurated by King Juan Carlos I of Spain.
+The Guggenheim Museum Bilbao is a contemporary art museum designed by Canadian architect Frank O. Gehry and located in the city of Bilbao.
+It is one of the museums belonging to the Solomon R. Guggenheim Foundation, inaugurated on October 18, 1997 by King Juan Carlos I of Spain.

 Main Church of San Pedro de Gijón